Gibberlings3/Skills-and-Abilities/README.md

 An expert in two-handed weapons, the Battle Master is able to wreak havok on any battlefield.
 Their ferocity and resilience is well renowned, and enemies fear the endless barrage of their attacks.

 Advantages:
-- 1st Level: May use the Dash ability once per day.
+- 1st Level: May use the Charge ability once per day.
 Gains one use at level 1, one use at level 3, and an additional use every 3 levels thereafter.

-DASH: The Battle Master is able to increase his movement speed by +5 for 3 seconds.
+CHARGE: The Battle Master is able to increase his movement speed by +5 for 3 seconds.

 - 4th Level: May use the Relentless Assault ability once per day and gains an additional use every 4 levels thereafter.